Celine Borzecka: Beatification

 The superior of the order was received in a private papal audience on 8 January 1942 in which Pope Pius XII encouraged the prospects of a possible cause for beatification of the late foundress.
-An informative was held from 31 October 1944 until 16 March 1949 while testimonies were gathered from both Chicago and Kraków while the formal introduction to the cause came under Pope Paul VI on 10 April 1964 and titled her as a Servant of God.
+An informative was held from 31 October 1944 until 16 March 1949 while testimonies were gathered from both Chicago and Kraków.
+Pope Pius XII formally opened her cause on 22 April 1949, granting her the title of Servant of God.
 The apostolic process later opened in 1964 and this closed on 29 December 1967.

 The confirmation of her heroic virtue allowed for Pope John Paul II to title her as Venerable on 11 February 1982.
 The process for a miracle attributed to her opened in Kraków and Cardinal Franciszek Macharski oversaw the diocesan investigation from 25 January to 10 April 2002.
 A medical board of seven experts approved this healing to be something that science could not explain on 9 June 2005 while six theologians also approved this same thing on 15 November 2005.
 The cardinal and bishop members of the C.C.S. also voted in favor of this on 20 June 2006 and Pope Benedict XVI confirmed the miracle - and the beatification - on 16 December 2006.
 Cardinal José Saraiva Martins presided over the beatification on 27 October 2007 on the pope's behalf in the Basilica of Saint John Lateran.

 The current postulator for this cause is Wiesław Śpiewak.